 11. Upon appointment, each External Examiner shall be supplied with copies of the relevant Regulations of the University, Section 6 of the Academic Quality Handbook, the Guidance for Examining Boards for Research Degrees and the appropriate examination Result and Report Forms.

 12. Examiners are asked to ensure that they are familiar with the content of the Guidance (which will be issued to them upon appointment) and that they act in accordance with them.

 Unacceptable Academic Practice

 13. An External Examiner who, either in the course of the examining process or subsequently, considers that a candidate has engaged in Unacceptable Academic Practice shall immediately report the circumstances in writing to the Chair of the Examining Board concerned.
-Further guidance on Unacceptable Academic Practice is to be found in Section 3.6 of the Academic Quality Handbook.
+Further guidance on Unacceptable Academic Practice is to be found in 3.
+Assessment of Taught Schemes of the Academic Quality Handbook.

 14. The University attaches considerable importance to the External Examiner’s report and payment of the fee is conditional upon its receipt.
 In accordance with the University’s Standing Orders an External Examiner will be asked to report upon the work as soon as possible, and normally within twelve working weeks from the date of submission of the work by the candidate.

 15. When a dispute arises between the External Examiner and Internal Examiner(s) the usual Report and Result Form should be marked by the Examiners and Chair so as to indicate that the Board has been unable to agree upon a recommendation.

 16. In such a case it is within the power of the Head of the Graduate School to resort to another external examiner who shall be asked to arbitrate.

 15. When selecting an Arbitrating External Examiner the Head of the Graduate School may take into account any written reports submitted by the members of the Examining Board and may also take into account – but need not be bound by – any nomination made by the original Board.